Pravesh-Sudha/100-Days-of-Code/README.md

 - While Loop, AWK Commands
 - cut Commands and vim editor

+### Day 15: CronJobs in Linux
+- What is Cron and CronJob
+- Creating Your first cronJob
+- Executing Your Shell scripts using CronJobs.\

 _... continue updating log for each day ..._

 ## Connect